Electric Vehicle Charging Stations

 Current projections indicate EVs will account for 55% of new car sales by 2040 (BNEF 2018).
 There is also set to be a major shift in EV ownership from next year when more affordable models become available in Australia e.g. Tesla 3, Nissan LEAF, Hyundai Kona and others.

-The number of available EV models in Australia grew by 44% between 2016 and 2017.
-Nine more models are due in the next 18 months and there is potential to exceed 135 by 2040 (ClimateWorks, 2018).
+The number of available EV models in Australia is growing rapidly with over 55 models available in early 2023 and potential to exceed 135 models by 2040 (ClimateWorks, 2018).

 Councils and other levels of government need to be in step with, if not ahead of, the market and industry to support and facilitate such changes.